LacunaSoftware/RestPkiSamples/PHP/README.md

 > An error has occurred on the server: cURL error 60: SSL certificate problem: unable to get local issuer certificate (see http://curl.haxx.se/libcurl/c/libcurl-errors.html)

-It means your PHP is not configured with a list of trusted root certification authorities, which is necessary to establish a secure SSL connection with REST PKI.
+That means your PHP is not configured with a list of trusted root certification authorities, which is necessary to establish a secure SSL connection with REST PKI.
 To fix this, follow these steps:

 1. Download the file [http://curl.haxx.se/ca/cacert.pem](http://curl.haxx.se/ca/cacert.pem) and save it somewhere in your PHP server (for instance `C:\Program Files (x86)\PHP\cacert.pem`)